Place-based Inclusive Growth; SURF Annual Conference

 1.30pm The National Policy Perspective – Aileen Campbell MSP, Cabinet Secretary for Local Government and Communities

-1.50pm Partners in Place – Panel Session; Aileen Campbell MSP, TBC (SCRIG), Fraser Carlin (Renfrewshire Council), Karen Orr (RIG Arts), Nick Skelton (Peter Brett)
+1.50pm Partners in Place – Panel Session; Aileen Campbell MSP, Geraldine Campbell (SCRIG), Fraser Carlin (Renfrewshire Council), Karen Orr (RIG Arts), Nick Skelton (Peter Brett)

 2.30pm Including Community Culture – Janey Godley, Comedian